 One of the very cool things that I missed on our first trip to Universal Orlando was the queue for the Dragon Challenge.

 I want to tell you guys about this amazing space in detail for two reasons.
 First, because I think it is an often overlooked ride and one that any Harry Potter fan would LOVE the experience of walking through.
 Secondly, this ride is scheduled to close for good on Sept.
-4th of this year.
+4th, 2017.

-So, if you have the chance, you need to see it now before it’s gone for good (and, well, if you aren’t going to be able to squeeze in a visit to Hogsmeade at Universal’s Islands of Adventure between now and Labour Day weekend, my description and photos will have to be the next best thing).
+So, if you have the chance, you need to see it now before it’s gone for good (and, well, if you aren’t going to be able to squeeze in a visit to Hogsmeade at Universal’s Islands of Adventure before it closes my description and photos will have to be the next best thing).

 A Little Bit of History